top of page

 PTSD diagnosis and treatment require specialized knowledge.
 Look for:

-• Clinical psychologists with trauma expertise
+• Clinical psychologists with trauma-informed expertise

-• Psychiatrists who specialize in trauma disorders
+• Psychiatrists who specialize in treating PTSD.

 • Licensed therapists with trauma-specific training